Creating an Exchange Marketplace listing

 - Online store templates that are sold on Exchange must be unique.
 To avoid issues with dissatisfied buyers, it's important that each business sold is not a duplicated version of another one.

-- Unlike regular development online stores made by partners, businesses that are listed on Exchange are not eligible for a revenue share.
+- Unlike regular development online stores made by partners, businesses that are listed on Exchange are not eligible for a commission.

 All listings are subject to review by the Exchange support team.
 Breaking any of the above guidelines may result in you losing the ability to list your business, so please read over everything very carefully as you create your listing.